kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

     listen=udp:10.10.10.20:5060 advertise "mysipdomain.com" name "s3" virtual
 ```

-The **virtual** identifier is meant for use in situations where you have
+The `virtual` keyword is meant for use in situations where you have
 a floating/virtual IP address on your system that may not always be
 active on the system.
 It is particularly useful for active/active
 virtual IP situations, where otherwise things like usrloc PATH support
-can break due to incorrect "check_self" results.
+can break due to incorrect `check_self` results.

-This identifier will change the behaviour of how "myself", "is_myself"
+This identifier will change the behaviour of how `myself`, `is_myself()`
-or "check_self" matches against traffic destined to this IP address.
+or `check_self` matches against traffic destined to this IP address.
 By
 default, Kamailio always considers traffic destined to a listen IP as
-"local" regardless of if the IP is currently locally active.
+`local` regardless of if the IP is currently locally active.
 With this
 flag set, Kamailio will do an extra check to make sure the IP is
 currently a local IP address before considering the traffic as local.